skasproject/skas/docsite/docs/delegated.md

 Where `data.clientSecret` is the secret encoded in base 64.

-> There is several solution to generate such secret value.
+> There is several solutions to generate such secret value.
 One can use Helm with some random generator function.
 Or use a [Secret generator](toolsandtricks.md#secret-generator)

 ### Auxiliary POD configuration